Coping with skin that can be itchy, red and sore isn't the preserve of adults: babies can also have dry skin that needs a little extra looking after.

 Do you soak & seal?!

 A good tip is to apply a natural plant or seed oil after bathing, because despite what you might think, baths can be very drying, especially for babies who might already have sensitive skin.
-Applying a good quality baby oil - like our lovely Chamomile Baby Oil - as soon as they come out of the bath can lock moisture in rather than dry skin out.
+Applying a good quality baby oil - as soon as they come out of the bath can lock moisture in rather than dry skin out.

 Avoid baby products that have a high content of synthetic chemicals and perfumes!

 Synthetic baby washes and shampoos in particular have now been proven to trigger eczema in babies and should be avoided if your child already has skin issues.